 Get to Know Our Board of Directors

-Darian Smith enters into his third term as president of the National Federation of the Blind Community Service Division.
+Darian Smith enters into his fourth term as president of the National Federation of the Blind Community Service Division.

 Born and raised in San Francisco, California, Darian came to know of the National Federation of the Blind in 2001, but became an active member of the organization in 2008.
 His involvement in the movement has helped to strengthen his belief in blindness and allowed him to recognize the low expectations society traditionally holds of his blind brothers and sisters.